apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ===== ======================================================================

 .. ts:cv:: CONFIG proxy.config.hostdb.timeout INT 1440
-   :units: minutes
+   :units: seconds
    :reloadable:

-   Internal time to live value for host DB entries, **in minutes**.
+   Internal time to live value for host DB entries in seconds.

    See :ts:cv:`proxy.config.hostdb.ttl_mode` for when this value is used.
 See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.hostdb.fail.timeout INT 0